ice-wm/man/icewm.md

     actual values after **icewm** has processed all of the configuration and theme files.
 In some advanced scenarios this can be helpful to inspect which configuration was chosen or whether option formatting was correct.

+- **--extensions**

+    Give a list of the current X extensions, their versions and status.

 # USAGE